MimiOnuoha/Data-and-digital-mapping-ITP2017/week-five/satellite_imagery_101.md

 - Mapbox's satellite image layer
 - PlanetLabs
 - Cesium
+- Github repo/code for Josh Begley's Prison Map is [here](https://github.com/joshbegley/Satellite-Images/blob/master/Satellite_Images_Google/Satellite_Images_Google.pde).

 ###Homework:
 Tell a story using satellite imagery, a la some of the projects we talked about in class.
-You should use whatever tool best gets the job done, depending on what you are highlighting.
+You should use whatever tool best gets the job done, depending on what you are